Improve Cargo Tracking with Shipping Container Scanning

 Get Instant and Accurate Cargo Information from Scanning

-Anyline’s mobile scanning is used in a number of industries to improve supply chains and optimize processes.
-It’s been adopted across these industries because it offers the same benefits, no matter what your use case is.
+Anyline’s mobile scanning is used in a variety of industries to improve supply chain processes and optimize logistics management.
+It’s been adopted across these industries due to the similar benefits it offers, no matter the use case.

-And the main benefit of Anyline’s mobile scanning technology is the high level accuracy that it provides.
-In laboratory settings, the accuracy of Anyline was +99%.
-Best of all, these highly accurate scan results are delivered in an instant.
-This makes Anyline the perfect tool for shipping container scanning.
+The main benefit of Anyline’s mobile scanning technology is the high-level accuracy that it provides.
+In laboratory settings, the accuracy of Anyline is well above 99% and improving every day.

-With the removal of human error from your processes, you should enjoy much more accurate processes.
-Human error affects all processes that depend on typing or other forms of manual data entry.
-No one is capable of perfectly typing at all times and there are various reasons for this.

-Stress, fatigue and distraction can all play a part in contributing to inaccurate data collection
+By eliminating human error, your processes will become more accurate immediately.
+Human error affects all processes that depend on manual data entry.
+No one is capable of perfectly typing at all times due to stress, fatigue, and distraction.
+All of these can play a part in contributing to inaccurate data collection

-If a staff member is required to type a piece of data twice, then human error has twice as many opportunities to strike.
-This is quite typical when staff are required to record a code and then later enter it into a computer database.
-Digitizing paper manifests is a typical example of a process that can be disrupted by human error.
+If a staff member is required to type a piece of data twice, then the likelihood of human error is doubled.
+This is quite typical when staff members are required to record a code and then later enter it into the enterprise resource planning (ERP) system or other databases.

-Instant and accurate scanning means an end to hours of tireless manual data entry.
-Instead of typing your daily records into your database, your mobile device will be able to upload all of your scan data to the backend of your supply chain management (SCM) or warehouse management system (WMS) in an instant.
-For these reasons alone, mobile scanning is one of the best investments you can make to stay productive and keep in touch with digital transformation.
+Instant and accurate cargo scanning means an end to hours of tiresome and error-filled manual data entries.
+Instead of typing your daily records into your database, a mobile device can upload all of your scan data to the backend of your supply chain management (SCM) or warehouse management system (WMS) in an instant.

-Shipping containers are constantly on the move.
-They get shifted around dockyards, on and off of ships and sometimes they hit the road.
-Wherever they go, you should have a tool that can follow.
-Thankfully, mobile shipping container scanning from Anyline works in all locations and working conditions – providing accurate logistics data to your ERP and WMS systems.
+Cargo containers are constantly on the move.
+They get shifted around dockyards & intermodal terminals, on and off of ships, and even on the road.
+Wherever they go, you should have a powerful SCM tool that can follow.
+Thankfully, mobile container scanning from Anyline works in all locations and working conditions – providing accurate logistics data to your ERP and WMS systems.

-Our scanning technology processes all data on your device for the best edge computing experience.
-This also means you don’t need an active internet connection to scan shipping containers.
-This has massive benefits if your scanning while in transit or if the storage location of a container is out of wifi range.
+Our mobile scanning technology processes all of the collected data on the specific device for the best edge computing experience.
+This also means that you don’t need an active internet connection to scan cargo containers & freight.
+This has massive benefits if you are scanning while in transit, or if the storage location of a container is out of wifi range.

-You just point and scan, the same as always, and then upload your scan results once you have a secure connection.
-The offline scanning mode of Anyline also gives you added security as none of your data gets processed online.
+You simply point & scan the freight container number, and then upload your scan results once you have regained a secure connection.
+The offline scanning mode of Anyline also gives you added security as none of your cargo data gets processed online.
 This makes Anyline’s mobile intermodal container scanner perfect for processing even the most valuable cargo.

-Your workforce’s ability to perform agile cargo management should make your shipping container processes more efficient and responsive.
-Anyline’s mobile scanning even works in low-light conditions thanks to our automatic torch activation feature.
-So you can scan containers in the dark, or underground or in the middle of the ocean.
-No matter what your location, Anyline is ready to scan.
+Your workforce’s ability to perform agile cargo management makes your logistics processes more efficient and responsive.
+Mobile scanning for logistics even works in low-light conditions thanks to our automatic flashlight activation.

 Remove Dedicated Devices From Your Workflow